deepskies/DeepDiagnostics/docs/source/quickstart.rst

 Configuration
 ----

-Description of the configuration file, including defaults, can be found in :ref:`configuration<configuration>`
+Description of the configuration file, including defaults, can be found in :ref:`configuration`.

 Pipeline
 ---------